Open Work Permits for Essential Workers and International Graduates

 Step 5: Upload the documents required to complete your application.

 Some of the documents you will need include a copy of your fee receipt, proof that you were legally working at the time of your application (for example, a work permit), proof of your language test score, a copy of your passport, a digital photo, and a family information form.

-Campbell Cohen is one of Canada's leading immigration law firms.
+Cohen Immigration Law is one of Canada's leading immigration law firms.
 We have over 45 years of experience and feature a team of over 60 Canadian immigration attorneys, paralegals, and other dedicated professionals.
-Campbell Cohen offers expertise assisting workers and employers in obtaining Canadian work permits.
+Cohen Immigration Law offers expertise assisting workers and employers in obtaining Canadian work permits.
 Our Work Permit Team is here to help: